thedhanawada/me/index.md

 - <i class="fas fa-award"></i> Recipient of Star of the Learners Group
 - Identified emerging trends, solutions, products, and startup opportunities in retail technologies and provided the organization with the tools it needs to stay on top of the industry
 - Applied new technologies to existing problems to create disruptive competitive advantages for retail enterprises
-- Ensured that the technology was always operational, maintained the network code, managed enterprise sandboxes, coordinated the regular activities in the innovation space, and managed the enterprise sandboxes
+- Ensured that the technology was always operational, maintained the network code, managed enterprise sandboxes, <br> coordinated the regular activities in the innovation space, and managed the enterprise sandboxes

 ## Research